-Even though we are moving to Level 1, many of us may still be struggling to get the essential goods and financial help we need.
+Even though we are we’ve lived with COVID for a few months now, many of us may still be struggling to get the essential goods and financial help we need.
 Check out our information below.

 Getting help to access essential goods and financial help

 Some of us may be struggling to get the food and medicines we need.

 See the Ministry of Social Development (MSD) website for the latest information and guidance for all social services.